-Prenatal tests more informative using microarray technology, researchers findDecember 6th, 2012 in Genetics /
+Prenatal tests more informative using microarray technology, researchers findDecember 6, 2012 in Medicine & Health / Genetics

 A new method for detecting abnormalities in unborn children is providing physicians with more information to analyze the results than conventional, microscopic testing, according to two George Washington University researchers.

 Elizabeth Thom, research professor of epidemiology and biostatistics, and Julia Zachary, senior research scientist, are co-authors of the lead article appearing in the current issue of the New England Journal of Medicine showing that microarray technology provides a more comprehensive result from genetic testing during prenatal care of women than the current method of testing, called karyotyping, which relies on visual analysis of the fetal chromosomes.

 "Microarray analysis of blood is now standard of care when children or adults present with undiagnosed neurodevelopmental problems since there are a number of serious syndromes that involve small changes on chromosomes which are not seen through a microscope," explained Dr. Thom.
 "It is a natural extension to want to identify these syndromes prenatally, but research into how to interpret the data is essential."